radix-ai-challenge/radix-mle-challenge/README.md

 Windows users: Please be aware that this challenge relies on bash-scripts that cannot run natively on Windows.
 However, you can run both the `./init.sh` and `./run.sh` scripts on Windows using [WSL2](https://docs.microsoft.com/en-us/windows/wsl/install-win10).

 All users:
 1. Initialise the environment by running `./init.sh`.
-This will create the conda environment `hiring-challenge-env`.
+This will create a virtual environment `.env`.
-2. Activate this environment by running `conda activate hiring-challenge-env`.
+2. To activate this environment, run `source .env/bin/activate`.
 3. Check if everything works properly by running `./run.sh`.
 This script should halt when calling the training endpoint, since this endpoint is not yet fully implemented.